 The first thing on most people’s minds when shopping for a new VPN is how many servers the company offers.
 More nodes means more connection options, faster download speeds, greater location variety, and an all-around better experience.
 Bigger numbers are usually better, provided the VPN company is able to adequately maintain the network.

-CyberGhost operates a surprisingly large network of servers, topping out at over 3,000 in 61 different locations.
+CyberGhost operates a surprisingly large network of servers, topping out at over 5,900 servers in 90 countries.
 This includes dozens of locations in Asia-Pacific, Europe, Africa, the Middle East, and the Americas, and it’s one of the company’s strongest features.

 Both NordVPN and CyberGhost offer impressive server networks, weighing in at twice or even three times the size of their biggest competitors.
-NordVPN pulls forward as the winner, though, as it has over 2,000 more options along with unique privacy features not found in other services.
+While CyberGhost does have more servers at present, NordVPN gets more mileage out of its network, with its plethora of specialty servers.

 Measuring VPN speed is a fairly straightforward process.
 By running a series of speed tests while connected to different servers, then comparing those results to unencrypted ISP traffic on the same day, users can get a good feel for how fast the VPN operates on a daily basis.
 The numbers will likely vary from person to person, day to day, but it’s hard to argue with high mbps results in a direct VPN comparison.